At Williamsburg Intermediate, we aim to provide the highest quality, online project-based education available to intermediate age students.

 Live class interaction

-Live interaction in the Leadership program centers around pod meetings, and tutor hours.
+Live interaction in the Leadership courses centers around pod meetings, and tutor hours.

-- Leadership Pod Meetings.
+Leadership Pod Meetings.
 Students meet daily in groups of 9 to 12 with a leadership coach.
 In these personalized settings, students find daily inspiration and accountability.
 Small group meetings and leadership coaches are key elements in allowing each student to be known, be successful and be recognized for his or her educational efforts on a daily basis.
 We visit with guests who have overcome incredible odds; we share what we have learned about ourselves and each other; and we discuss inspirational literature.
+8th graders meet in pods with other 8th graders.
+6th and 7th graders meet in mixed grade-range pods.

-- Tutor hours: All Leadership Coaches have time on Fridays during the regular class time to meet with students.
+Tutor hours: All Leadership Coaches have, either on Fridays during the regular class time or at another time throughout the week, an office hour or hours dedicated to meeting with students.
 This one-on-one time helps students focus and personalize their learning, and helps mentors get to know their students on a more personal, relatable level.

 Individual work outside of class

 In addition to seminars and pod meetings, students spend time outside of class working on readings, assignments and projects their mentor has assigned.
-Frequently these goals will intersect with other program material.
-For example, a student enrolled in the STEM program might make goals revolving around their work in STEM class, along with a personal goal for that week.
-Students also spend time reading inspirational works, preparing to share what they have learned with their pod group, family and friends.
+Frequently these goals will intersect with other course material.
+For example, a student enrolled in the STEM course might make goals revolving around their work in STEM class, along with a personal leadership goal for that week.
+Students also spend time reading inspirational works and preparing to share what they have learned with their pod group, family and friends.